-Hurricane Season: Here's What to Expect
+Hurricane Season 2017 Guide

-Whipping winds, torrential downpours, power outages and floods — hurricane season in the Atlantic brings a host of dramatic and dangerous weather events.
+Whipping winds, torrential downpours, power outages and floods — hurricane season in the Atlantic brings a host of dramatic and dangerous weather with it.

-But when exactly does the Atlantic hurricane season start, and how long does it last?
-And what can people do to prepare for the most dangerous storms on Earth?
-From hurricane-naming conventions to storm-safety tips, we'll detail all you need to know about the upcoming hurricane season.
+But when exactly does the Atlantic hurricane season start and how long does it last?
+And what can people do to prepare in the face of the most dangerous storms on Earth?
+From hurricane naming conventions to staying safe in a storm, we'll detail all you need to know about the upcoming hurricane season.

 Related Coverage